Jyotikumari543/Online_Shopping_System/README.md

 JDBC is used to connect to the database, execute SQL queries, and retrieve or update data.
 Stores information about products, users, orders, etc.

+# Shopping System Overview for users:

+# Login Page:

+Users will enter their credentials (username and password) on the login page.
+JSP will handle the form submission and validate the user against the credentials stored in the MySQL database using JDBC.

+# Authentication:

+Upon form submission, the servlet will receive the login credentials.
+It will then query the MySQL database using JDBC to verify the credentials.
+If the credentials are valid, the servlet will create a session for the user and redirect them to the main shopping page.
+Otherwise, it will return an error message.

+# Main Shopping Page :

+This page will display available products for purchase.
+Users can add products to their shopping cart and proceed to checkout.

+# Shopping Cart Management:

+Users can add/remove items from their shopping cart.
+The servlet will manage these operations, updating the session data accordingly.

+# Checkout Page :
+Users can review the items in their cart and proceed to checkout.
+This page will display the total cost and prompt users to confirm their purchase.

+# Order Processing  :

+Upon confirmation, the servlet will generate an order entry in the MySQL database.
+It will update product quantities and user order history accordingly.

+# Bill Generation:

+After order processing, users will be presented with a bill summarizing their purchase.
+This page will display order details, including itemized costs, total amount, and payment options.

+# Shopping System Overview for Admin:

+# Admin Login :

+Administrators will have a same login page of user and admin  to access the admin dashboard. admin will enter their credentials (username and password) on the login page.
+JSP will handle the form submission and validate the admin against the credentials stored in the MySQL database using JDBC.
+Upon form submission, the servlet will receive the login credentials.
+It will then query the MySQL database using JDBC to verify the credentials.
+If the credentials are valid, the servlet will create a session for the admin and admin will be redirected to the admin dashboard..
+Otherwise, it will return an error message.

+# Admin Dashboard :

+This page serves as the central hub for admin functionalities.
+Admins can view, add, edit, or delete products, and orders.

+# Product Management:

+Admins can view a list of all products available in the store.
+They have the ability to add new products, edit existing ones, or delete products.
+Features like updating product details (name, price, description, etc.) and managing inventory fall under product management.

+# Order Management:

+Admins can view a list of all orders placed by customers.
+They can see order details such as order ID, customer information, items purchased, total amount, and order status.
+Admins may have the ability to change order statuses (e.g., from 'pending' to 'shipped') and manage order fulfillment.

 # Screenshots

 # Userside UI